 8. Going back to the Podcast, how does it translate to a stage show?

 “I’ve done little versions already.
 I did a little version of it in London a few months ago.
-People who have seen my shows already will know that I have been quite ambitious when it comes to different ways of telling stories on stage.
+People who have seen my shows already will know that I have been quite ambitious when it comes to different ways of telling stories on www.
 When I did the My Psychopath And I which was based on the Psychopath Test, I had special guests who would tell their stories.
 When I was touring the Frank show, I had a band that would come up on stage with me.
 For this show I’ve got lots of audio and visual clips so it will kind of be like a live documentary unfolding on stage with video and audio and me telling stories.
 It may be the last tour I ever do so I’m hoping to make it a good one!”

 9. What are your plans following this tour then?